catalyst/catalyst-toggle-button/README.md

 <catalyst-toggle-button>My Button</catalyst-toggle-button>
 ```

-## Docs ans Demos

-Docs and demos are available on [gitlab pages](http://rebeccastevens.pages.gitlab.wgtn.cat-it.co.nz/catalyst-toggle-button/).

-## Compatibility
+## Browser Compatibility

 **Not all browser have full support for web components yet.**

-[WebComponentsJS](https://github.com/webcomponents/webcomponentsjs) is a set of polyfills that help fill that gap.
-[ShadyCSS](https://github.com/webcomponents/shadycss) is another polyfill that some browsers may need.
+[WebComponentsJS](https://github.com/webcomponents/webcomponentsjs) is a set of polyfills that help fill that gap with regard to JavaScript support.
+[ShadyCSS](https://github.com/webcomponents/shadycss) is another polyfill that some browsers may need to help encapsulate CSS.

-Install via npm:
+Install these polyfills via npm:

 ```sh
 npm install --save @webcomponents/webcomponentsjs @webcomponents/shadycss
 ```

-Then include on each page (before importing the component's definition):
+Then include them on each page (before importing the component's definition):

 ```html
 <script src="node_modules/@webcomponents/webcomponentsjs/webcomponents-loader.js"></script>
 <script src="node_modules/@webcomponents/shadycss/custom-style-interface.min.js"></script>
 ```

-### ES5
+### ES5 Support

 For older browser that don't support ES6 JavaScript, an ES5 transpiled versions is available (`*.es5.min.js`).